internationaltouch/internationaltouch.github.io/_position_description/secretary-general.md

 ### Board meetings

--   11 Board Meetings per annum of 2-3 hours duration (via Skype).
+-   11 Board Meetings per annum of 2-3 hours duration (via video conference).
 -   Preparation time for each Board meeting of 4-6 hours.
 -   One AGM per year in various venues (face to face meeting).